uscreen/dev-service/README.md

 Show logs of all or given running services (abort with Ctrl-C).

+### $ service pull [service]

+Pulls current images for all or given installed service(s).

+This action updates already existing images - within the boundaries of the respective service's tag.
+For updating an image beyond these boundaries, adjust the respective service's tag in your service definition and rerun `service install`.

 ## Provided services

 All provided services use their respective default ports: